mrlacey/enamel/README.md

 A complete replacement would make some people think that they need to rewrite everything they currently have or be stuck on a legacy technology that would fail to get further updates.
 The plethora of options for building native Windows apps (many of which use XAML) already creates this feeling in many.
 Any solution should not look to extend this uncertainty.
 Similarly, .NET MAUI is growing steadily after the conversion from Xamarin.Forms.
 It would not be desirable to create confusion amongst users and those considering it after such a big, recent change.

-An additional option for defining UIs would also increase the total support overhead as XAML would still need to be supported for many years to come.
+An additional (official) option for defining UIs would also increase the total support overhead as XAML would still need to be supported for many years to come.

 Variants of XAML are used by multiple frameworks and project types.
-These include (but are not limited to) WPF, .NET MAUI, WinUI, and more.
+These include (but are not limited to) WPF, .NET MAUI, and WinUI.
 Ideally, any change or alternative to XAML should not be limited to only one of these.

-Creating a new, alternative language and integrating it with the tooling (Visual Studio) and the frameworks where it is used, has the potential to be a large amount of complex work.
+Creating a new, alternative language and integrating it with the tooling (IDEs, compilers, CI/CD systems) and the frameworks where it is used, has the potential to be a large amount of complex work.
 This risks prohibiting the number of possible alternatives that can be tried and the number of people with the skills to create such experiments.
-It's in no one's time or interest to take a lot of time (and/or spend a lot of money) on an experiment that may not turn into an actual product.
+It's in no one's interest to take a lot of time (and/or spend a lot of money) on an experiment that may not turn into an actual product.

 Trying new languages can be risky.
 Trivial demos rarely give a true impression of what a language is like to build "real" applications with.
 Completely rewriting an existing app can be time-consuming.
 Building something entirely new presents potential maintenance issues if the new app is wanted but the technology used to build it is not fully adopted.